How to Season a Carbon Steel Pan: 3 Methods Compared

 Materials:

-• High smoke point oil
+High smoke point oil

-• Stovetop
+Stovetop

 Steps:

-1. Clean the pan thoroughly with soap and hot water to remove the protective coating.
+Clean the pan thoroughly with soap and hot water to remove the protective coating.

-2. Dry the pan by heating it up briefly on a burner for about 30 seconds after drying with a towel.
+Dry the pan by heating it up briefly on a burner for about 30 seconds after drying with a towel.

-4. Take a clean towel and wipe down the surface again until it looks almost dry.
+Take a clean towel and wipe down the surface again until it looks almost dry.
 I promise there is still oil on the pan.

-6. After about 1-2 minutes, wipe the pan one more time with a clean towel to prevent beading.
+Heat the pan on low/medium (if its smoking, its too hot) After about 2-3 minutes, wipe the pan one more time with a clean towel to prevent beading.

-7. For traditional solid carbon steel pans, rotate the pan, ensuring the sides heat more evenly.
+For traditional solid carbon steel pans, rotate the pan, ensuring the sides heat more evenly.

-10. The pan should now have a bronze tint.
+The pan should now have a bronze tint.
 Minor streaks or oil beads indicate excess oil, but as long as it's not tacky, it's good to go.

 This method also works well for "maintenance seasoning", which is when you add an extra layer between cooks to strengthen the overall seasoning.
 This would commonly be done if you cooked something acidic or harsh that may have pulled off a lot of seasoning all at once.
+You can also do this to speed of the seasoning process in the beginning.

 Tip: When you start to cook for the first time It’s good to use extra oil or butter to help reduce sticking in the beginning.
 You can gradually start using less as your pan gets more seasoned.
-We suggest starting with less sensitive foods like sauteed veggies or fatty steak.
+We suggest starting with less sensitive foods like sautéed veggies or fatty steak.
 This is not a requirement, but it helps to strengthen the seasoning.

-3. Potato Skins Method (Matfer Bourgeat Method)
+3. Potato Skins Method (Just Start Cooking )

 Good for any stove type but requires more ingredients.